cbhl/se2014.com/source/_posts/2012-04-06-what-i-wish-i-knew-for-the-design-project.markdown

 Having A Customer
 -----------------

+"*I think Paul Thagard is a good customer.*" -D. Rayside

 - Start looking for an external customer early
   - "Good" client defines requirements, will use product (daily?)